 Makaton – when the young person has a learning difficulty.

-The Hearing Support Team can support with 1 and 2, but not 3.
+The Hearing Support Team can support with Total Communication and BSL, but not Makaton.
 HST have a qualified Sign Language Tutor who can offer introductory courses in different settings.

-The Hearing Support Team (HST) offer a unique service to promote the wellbeing, engagement and inclusion of pupils with hearing loss.
+The Hearing Support Team (HST) offer a unique service to promote the wellbeing, engagement and inclusion of deaf children and young people.

 Pupils are motivated with high expectations